Fourth leg of 'Govt At Your Doorstep' programme begins in J'khand

-Ranchi, Aug 30 (PTI) Aimed at taking welfare schemes to the doorstep of beneficiaries, the JMM-led government will launch the fourth leg of its outreach programme on Friday, an official said.
+Ranchi, Aug 30 (PTI) Aimed at taking welfare schemes to the doorstep of beneficiaries, the JMM-led government in Jharkhand on Friday launched the fourth leg of its outreach programme, an official said.

 The programme, 'Aapki Yojana, Aapki Sarkar, Aapke Dwar' (your scheme, your government at your doorstep) will continue till September 15.